 Sign up for email updates to find out more about York.

-They're studying a range of subjects including Chemistry, Computer Science, and Environment, Economics and Ecology.
+They're studying a range of subjects including Biology, Environment and Geography, Mathematics and Music.

 Funding, scholarships and loans

 We offer a number of scholarships and funding opportunities for international students: